isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-31-post-give-me-shelter-the-five-footway-story.md

 permalink: /vol-15/issue-3/oct-dec-2019/give-me-shelter-stry/
 image: /images/Vol-15-issue-3/give-me-shelter/Shelter1.JPG
 layout: post
+variant: markdown
 ---
 #### The five-footway – the equivalent to the modern-day pavement or sidewalk – was a hotly contested space in colonial Singapore. **Fiona Lim** relives its colourful history.

 <img src="/images/Vol-15-issue-3/give-me-shelter/Shelter1.JPG">
-<div style="background-color: white;">Paintng of a row of shophouses and the fve-footway running along the facade. <i>Image reproduced from Morton-Cameron, W.H., & Feldwick, W. (Eds.).
+<div style="background-color: white;">Paintng of a row of shophouses and the fve-footway running along the facade. <i>Image reproduced from Morton-Cameron, W.H., &amp; Feldwick, W. (Eds.).
 (2012).
 Present Day Impressions of the Far
-East and Prominent & Progressive Chinese at Home and Abroad: The History, People, Commerce, Industries, and Resources of China, Hong Kong, Indo-China, Malaya, and Netherlands India (vol. 2; facing p.
+East and Prominent &amp; Progressive Chinese at Home and Abroad: The History, People, Commerce, Industries, and Resources of China, Hong Kong, Indo-China, Malaya, and Netherlands India (vol. 2; facing p.
 810).
 Tokyo: Editon Synapse.
 (Call no.: RSING 950 PRE).</i></div>

 “Crowded, bustling, layered, constantly shifting, and seemingly messy, these sites and activities possess an order and hierarchy often visible and comprehensible only to their participants, thereby escaping common understanding and appreciation”.[^1]

-<div style="text-align: right"> – Hou & Chalana, 2016</div>
+<div style="text-align: right"> – Hou &amp; Chalana, 2016</div>

 It may seem surprising in today’s context but the concept of a “messy urbanism” as defined by academics Jeffrey Hou and Manish Chalana is an apt description of Singapore in the 19th and mid-20th centuries.
 Such a phenomenon was played out in the five-footways of the town’s dense Asian quarters, including Chinatown, Little India and Kampong Glam.